 I love Blender 3D.
 It's a deservedly popular and successful open source 3D editor.
 Together with ZBrush it's my most important tool for 3D creation.
 Since version 2.79, Blender's Cycles renderer includes the Principled shader, enabling you to create most material types using a single shader node.
 I'm happy to share a little tip for a slightly more realistic result.

 The reflectivity of a material created with the Principled shader node is usually a balance between three values: Specular, Roughness and IOR.
-IOR is an abbreviation of Index Of Refraction, and indicates how much light rays are bent when they are reflected or refracted.
+IOR is an abbreviation of Index Of Refraction, and indicates how intensely light rays are bent when they are reflected or refracted.

 Every material has an average IOR value.
 For really accurate results each light wavelength reflecting from or refracting through a real-world material has its own IOR value, but an average IOR value usually suffices in the world of 3D.